yellowmessenger/documentation/docs/updates/overview.md

 **![](https://lh6.googleusercontent.com/y3dqwQN4AZPdy1ohIZAbXFKo2JGNbLCP7UPB0Ndewikd8-Mxv437SfxT-npj7eQrin-UMhxztL9gYdZwQ0rtsa5NmFhjuw7baeofNMU7eTl-ZacrnshMVDQ-VlNbuR271nsGfsenCl2GL7ByjnK7ZPg8zhiv8PBa6Fihu4N3zvHhRZNGJTS3Sa6oQ8HkIg)**

-> Click [here](https://docs.yellow.ai/docs/platform_concepts/studio/build/understandingflows/exportflow) for more information on exporting templates and their features.
+> Click [here](https://docs.yellow.ai/docs/platform_concepts/studio/build/understandingflows/exportflow) for more information on **Export template** option and its features.

 #### 2.4 Private Marketplace

-Users can now export templates to a private marketplace.
-These templates would be visible and can be imported only by them.
-This will not be accessible to anybody.
-Users can also export templates to a marketplace that is accessible only to members of a particular subscription.
-These templates would be visible and can be imported only by the users within the subscription.
+- Users can now export templates to a private marketplace.
+These templates will be visible and can be imported only by the respective user.
+This will not be accessible to any external user.
+- Users can also export templates to a marketplace that is accessible only to members of a particular subscription.
+These templates will be visible and can be imported only by the users within the subscription.

 **![](https://lh4.googleusercontent.com/avpnNdSausBQVsrH_NJNO277j3HdXPhY-kDHYeWwohbDM0QF3sB87j4vQZu2FiPLBwNHDyqvZeBrs7NA0LPBVGICJlrw2Rrbn_uEHSL_mmhLxPujtV1ySYGQLlnC32vuh9XABW23qptUhE7mrhsivu0hbLCyY2LX3Kk6caGGjMmPjjqkYYB_4NMeaCPojA)**